 The general lack of detail provoked diverse reactions from parents and other who commented on the Reformer Facebook page.

 Some were understanding: "The lack of information is a bit disturbing as parents.
-But what

 Others were less accommodating: "They wanted to sound like they were on top of things, but with all the vagueness all they did was cause a mass panic.
 The kids are all scared, and nobody wants to send them to school today."